Tommrodrigues/Blog/content/posts/Credit Cards/index.md

 When used properly, a credit card will only benefit you, and you'll be able to take advantage of the amazing offers available.

-Always shop around for a credit card to find the best deal, and see how you can maximise any offerings.
+Always shop around to find the best deal, and see how you can maximise any offerings.

 ![image](./images/portofino.jpg)